liamlaverty/24-days-in-umbraco-docker/README.md

       #run the setup script to create the DB and the schema in the DB
       # These variables are passed in from docker-compose.yml, via dockerfile.mssql

-      # The script does the following:
-      #  1. Creates a database with name corresponding to argument $5
-      #  2. Creates a login with name corresponding to argument $6
-      #  3. Creates a username with name corresponding to argument $6_USER
-      #  4. Grants the user/login with datareader/datawriter/ddladmin roles over the database

       /opt/mssql-tools/bin/sqlcmd -S $2 -U $3 -P $4 -d master -i docker-setup.sql -v UMBRACO_DB_NAME="$5" UMBRACO_DB_USER_LOGIN="$6" UMBRACO_DB_USER_PASSWORD="$7" UMBRACO_DB_USER_NAME="$6_USER"
       # /opt/mssql-tools/bin/sqlcmd -S $2 -U $3 -P $4 -d master -i docker-setup.sql